 used a handful of times, but is gaining momentum as an important strategy for threatened species conservation in Australia.
 Conservation geneticist

-Andrew Weeks of The University of Melbourne believes it is going to be an increasingly important strategy for many species of flora and fauna
+Andrew Weeks of The University of Melbourne believes it is going to be an increasingly important strategy for many species of flora

-new cutting-edge approach.
+holds for this new cutting-edge approach.

 Populations of some threatened species have become so small that inbreeding and a lack of genetic diversity are reducing the health of the animals, their breeding success, and compromising the ability of populations and species to adapt to environmental change.
 Local examples include helmeted honeyeaters and rock wallabies.
 Genetic rescue aims to restore the genetic variation of an animal population by taking individuals from a genetically healthy (i.e, diverse) population and introducing them into a genetically compromised population.
 One of the first steps is to assess the likely compatibility of individuals from the two populations, particularly if they have been isolated for a long period of time; some concerns are often raised that genetic issues may arise in offspring or the offspring of offspring, such as sterility or poor growth.
 Assessments can occur directly through cross-breeding trials or undertaken through other approaches to provide confidence in compatibility.